brettimus/super-hearts/README.md

 ### Add your own
 To add your own preset to the `SuperHearts` object, use the `SuperHearts.registerPreset` method.
-This method takes a `name` parameter and an options hash.
+This method takes a `name` parameter && ( an options hash || an array of options hashes ).
+Passing an array of options hashes to registerPreset means they will be treated as a single configuration in any future operations.
+Long sentence, sorry.

 ```javascript
 // Register a `preset` called `Foo`